I Am Horrified That Brett Kavanaugh Used Girls From My School as a Prop | Washingtonian

 When a black protestor was carried off by the police during the hearing, Senator John Kennedy of Louisiana apologized to Kavanaugh: “I’m sorry your girls had to see this.”
 Then he addressed the girls directly, “This is not what democracy is supposed to look like.”
 The girls laughed nervously as the protestor was hauled away.
 This is backwards and terrifying, given that two essential cores of democracy are the right to peaceable assembly and the right to freedom of speech.

 Actually, girls, what democracy is supposed to look like is a far cry from this sham of a hearing.
 Meantime, I really do wish you all the best on the basketball court.
 (Go Bulldogs!)
 Remember, though, that just because someone is nice to you, doesn’t mean he won’t strip away your rights to your own body or serve the forces that oppress you.
-When you wake up to this, and to the fact that we do not come from a community of “everday Americans,” I pray there will be systems in place for you to call BS.
+When you wake up to this, and to the fact that we do not come from a community of “everyday Americans,” I pray there will be systems in place for you to call BS.